thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 # Sass 3.3 released!

 We are pleased to annouce that Sass 3.3 has been released with many long awaited features.
-You can get the full scoope in the [change log](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html).
+You can get the full scoop in the [change log](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html).
 But here's a summary of some of the cool new features.

 ## New map data structure